 The ECC has performed in major venues including the Rosemont Theatre, Evanston’s Alice Millar Chapel, and the Harris Theater in Chicago’s Millennium Park.
 The ECC has grown from a mere three (3) singers at its inception to a multi-tiered program that continues to expand.
 ECC ensembles are regularly sought after for collaborations and have shared the stage with the likes of the Apollo Chorus of Chicago, the Evanston Symphony, Barry Manilow, S.O.U.L.
 Creations, the Chicago Philharmonic, the Ondas Ensemble and the North Shore Choral Society.
 All the while, since its founding in 2002, the ECC has remained committed to its roots, serenading Evanstonians young and old in free outreach performances at schools and community centers.

-Thank you for your support as we persevere and fight to keep going.
+The support shown for our program last season in the face of daunting circumstances was simply unparalleled, and we are deeply grateful to our ECC families and the surrpunding community.
 Continuing activities like this that enrich our lives and feed our souls in the face of great adversity are a triumph of the human spirit.
 We need this now more than ever, and we're still doing this simply because we can't not do it.
 If you feel the same way, we invite you to join us!
 But no matter what you do to pull yourself through these murky times, stay safe, and stay positive.
 Onward...

-Registration for all ECC Choirs for the remainder of the 2020-2021 Season is now closed.
-The ECC goes on hiatus every summer, so the next opportunity to join would be for Fall Semester 2021.
-We welcome your inquiries about our program.
-We reformatted our programs this season in light of the ongoing COVID-19 pandemic, and our rehearsal formats for Fall Semester 2021 remain to be seen as we all wait and see how progress with the pandemic unfolds.
+Registration for the 2021-2022 Season is ongoing.
+We have once again adapted our programs in light of the current situation regarding the COVID-19 pandemic.
 For more information, or to schedule a Concert Choir audition for Fall Semester (virtual auditions available), email Artistic Director Gary Geiger or call (847) 733-0814.
 You may also find our Join Us page helpful.

 The Evanston Children's Choir has received the Mayor's Award for the Arts.